holgerl/3d-visualization-workshop/tasks/task4.md

 - Add some noise to the displacement to produce a more interesting effect
 - Try to change the displacement function to something other than sine
 - Try to add other attributes for things other than displacement

+## Dat.gui control panel elective

-- [Add dat.gui](https://github.com/holgerl/3d-visualization-workshop/tree/master/tasks/bonus-task.md) to your program to have easy access to parameter tweaking
+Now that you have reached 3D nirvana.
+We encourage you to try the english elective [Add dat.gui](https://github.com/holgerl/3d-visualization-workshop/tree/master/tasks/bonus-task.md) to have easy access to parameter tweaking.